-If the removal of pressure causes pain, then that’s known as rebound tenderness or Blumberg sign.
+If the removal of pressure causes pain, that’s known as rebound tenderness or Blumberg sign.
 Point tenderness is often a sign that something is wrong with one or more organs in the area.

 - Appendicitis can result in a ruptured appendix and peritonitis (inflammation of the inner lining of the abdomen).